Clarke Peters: Personal life

+Peters was politicized by the Vietnam War.
+Shortly before he left for Paris, he was arrested for obstructing police lines after an anti-Vietnam War demonstration but was cleared.
+He later said of this experience: "It made me more angry than anything else, because what I experienced was how impotent you could be as an American citizen."
+While in Paris, Peters received a letter from the FBI accusing him of draft evasion.
+He contested the charge, stating: "If the enemy comes to America, I'll be there, but I don't know the Vietnamese.
+If you put me in the army, I'm not going there."

 Peters has had five children from three relationships.
 He and his first wife, Janine Martyne, who sang with him on recordings, had two children: a daughter, China Clarke, an architect, and a son, Peter Clarke, a tattoo artist.
 A subsequent relationship with Joanna Jacobs produced two sons: Joe Jacobs, an actor, and Guppy, who died of a kidney tumor in 1992, at the age of four.
-He has a son, Max, with his second wife, Penny; Max played the young Michael Jackson in the West End production of the musical Thriller – Live.
+He has a son, Max, with his second wife, Penny Ephson; Max played the young Michael Jackson in the West End production of the musical Thriller – Live.

-Peters splits his time between a house in the Charles Village section of Baltimore, which he bought in 2006 while working on The Wire, and one in London, where Penny and Max live.
+As of 2012, Peters split his time between a house in the Charles Village section of Baltimore, which he bought in 2006 while working on The Wire, and one in London, where Penny and Max live.

 He is a follower of the Brahma Kumaris.